Time until 3DS v2 becomes mandatory

 Greater security in e-commerce

-Payment fraud remains a problem that all businesses must need to address seriously, particularly in online shopping.
+Payment fraud remains a problem that all businesses need to address seriously, particularly in online shopping.
 The challenge for merchants is that they often have to balance between a lower risk of fraud and a lower risk of cart abandonment.
 New regulatory technical standards came into force on September 14th, 2019 within the framework of the European Union’s revised Payment Services Directive (PSD2), meant to increase the security of credit card payments in e-commerce throughout Europe.

 PSD2: New rules for payment transactions